-- a) May be no more than 50mm wide. - b) Which extends no more than 10mm forward of the trailing edge. - c) Incorporates an 8mm female thread in the underside.

-3.16.8 In order to ensure that the requirements of Article 3.14 are respected, the FIA reserves the right to introduce further load/deflection tests on any part of the bodywork which appears to be (or is suspected of), moving whilst the car is in motion.
+- a) May be no more than 50mm wide. - b) Which extends no more than 10mm forward of the trailing edge. - c) Incorporates an 8mm female thread in the underside. - 3.9.8 Any part of the trailing edge of any front wing flap may deflect no more than 5mm, when measured along the loading axis, when a 60N point load is applied normal to the flap. - 3.9.9 In order to ensure that the requirements of Article 3.8 are respected, the FIA reserves the right to introduce further load/deflection tests on any part of the bodywork which appears to be (or is suspected of), moving whilst the car is in motion.